ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 ### Transfer Files using scp to and from RCF ([tutorial](transfer_files_rcf.md))
 __**IMPORTANT:Either make sure ssh-agent has key loaded or use option '-i' to give private key explicitly**__

+These commands must be executed on your laptop terminal not the RCF nodes or gateways
 - Download: `scp username@rftpexp.rhic.bnl.gov:/rcf/path/to/file /local/path/to/copy/to/`
 - Upload: `scp /local/file/to/copy username@rftpexp.rhic.bnl.gov:/rcf/path/to/copy/to/`
 - __BONUS__: `sftp username@rssh.rhic.bnl.gov`